annashipman/annashipman.github.io/_posts/2023-07-11-strategy-fireside-chat.md

 Emma then asked for suggestions on how to actually get started on strategy work.

+I said:
 - carve out the time
-- be really clear on the diagnosis
+- be really clear on the diagnosis; you need to know where you are starting from
-- be clear on the vision; what is different about the world when you've achieved it?
+- understand where you're headed; what is different about the world when you've achieved your vision?
-- work out what the coherent actions are
 - communicate.
 Is it simple, does it have a narrative, can you explain it to the board, your peers and your team?
-- keep getting feedback throughout the process.
+- keep getting feedback throughout the process

-I also delivered another talk with some even more actionable steps on building a strategy; more to follow on that!

 ## We discussed a lot of other topics

-There were a lot of other great questions, like "What is your view on OKRs and whether they help or hinder aligning on strategy?" (if you have a good strategy it is very easy to peel off the next set of OKRs, but if you are trying to work upwards, starting with OKRs and jamming them together to form a strategy, it won't be as successful); "Is it important to have a strong elevator pitch of your strategy?" (it's definitely something to aspire to because it means your strategy is simple and clear enough to be easily communicated) and whether 100% of your work should be on strategy (ideally, yes).
+There were a lot of other great questions, like how OKRs and strategy can work together, aspiring to have an elevator pitch for your strategy, and thinking about strategy mistakes I've made.
 The video will be available in a couple of months and I will share it here.